Dollar Tree grapples with lower sales, Family Dollar costs

 The company said it earned an adjusted profit of $1.79 a share, 3 cents higher than forecasts from analysts.

-Enterprise same-store sales ticked up 0.4% in the quarter.
+Enterprise same-store sales ticked up 0.4 percent in the quarter.

-Shares of Chesapeake, Va.-based Dollar Tree fell 3.9% in premarket trading.
+Shares of Chesapeake, Va.-based Dollar Tree fell 3.9 percent in premarket trading.